open-mmlab/mmcv/README.md

 English | [简体中文](README_zh-CN.md)

+## Highlights

+The OpenMMLab team released a new generation of training engine [MMEngine](https://github.com/open-mmlab/mmengine) at the World Artificial Intelligence Conference on September 1, 2022.
+It is a foundational library for training deep learning models.
+Compared with MMCV, it provides a universal and powerful runner, an open architecture with a more unified interfaces, and a more customizable training process.

+At the same time, MMCV released [2.x](https://github.com/open-mmlab/mmcv/tree/2.x) release candidate version and will release 2.x officially version on January 1, 2023.

+In version 2.x, it removed components related to the training process and added a data transformation module.
+Also, starting from 2.x, rename the package names **mmcv** to **mmcv-lite** and **mmcv-full** to **mmcv**.
+For details, see [Compatibility Documentation](docs/en/compatibility.md).

+MMCV will maintain both `1.x` and `2.x` versions.
+For details, see [Branch Maintenance Plan](README.md#branch-maintenance-plan).

 ## Introduction

 MMCV is a foundational library for computer vision research and it provides the following functionalities: